simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 <!-- related:  -->

 This command is most often used when migrating balances to a new journal file, at the start of a new financial year.
+It can also be used to "retain earnings" (transfer revenues and expenses to equity), or as a sort of generic mover of balances from any group of accounts to some other account.
-There are a few ways to do that, we're not sure which is best, and this command is also a sort of general "balance mover"; so it currently has six modes, selected by a mode flag.
+So it currently has six modes, selected by a mode flag.
 Use only one of these flags at a time:

 1. With `--close` (or no mode flag) it prints a "closing balances" transaction that zeroes out all the asset, liability, and equity account balances, by default